 AUGUST 24.
 HERCULANEUM DAY.
 On this date in the year 79 of Common Era, Mount Vesuvius erupted and the library in Herculaneum was covered in volcanic ash.

 OCTOBER 1.
 It’s difficult to find the exact date for a festival in Taoism, since the Taoist calendar is lunar.
-Therefore, the National Day of China can be used to celebrate Chinese philosophers who have contributed to hedonism, and in particular can be used to celebrate Yang Chu.
+Therefore, the National Day of China may be used to celebrate Chinese philosophers who have contributed to hedonism–in particular Yang Chu.

 OCTOBER 19.
 Philodemus’ library was discovered on this date in 1752